thearn/webcam-pulse-detector/README.md

 Usage notes:
 ----------
 - When run, a window will open showing a stream from your computer's webcam
-- The application will search for a human face within the camera frames, and attempt to isolate an area on the forehead
-- Support for pulse-detection on multiple simultaneous people in an camera's image stream is possible, but at the moment only the information from one face is extracted for cardiac analysis
 - When a forehead location has been isolated, the user should press "S" on their keyboard to lock this location, and remain as still as possible (the camera stream window must have focus for the click to register).
 This freezes the aquisition location in place.
-- The application will then track the variations in this location over time to measure a heartbeat.
-To view a stream of this data as it is gathered, press "D".
+- To view a stream of the measured data as it is gathered, press "D".
 - The data display shows three data traces, from top to bottom: 1) raw optical intensity, 2) extracted heartbeat signal, 3) Power spectral density, with local maxima indicating the heartrate (in beats per minute).